TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Method: TourRank

 \subsection{A Basic Tournament}

-In one tournament of TourRank, we select $N_K$ documents from $N_1$ candidates that are most relevant to the query in a stage-by-stage manner and each document gets a corresponding point after a whole tournament.
+For each query, the TourRank approach runs $R$ rounds of tournaments to rank $N_1$ candidate documents retrieved by the first-stage retrieval model.
+In one tournament of TourRank, we select $N_K$ documents from $N_1$ candidates in a process that consists of $K$ sequential stages and each document gets a corresponding point after a whole tournament.
 As shown in Figure \ref{tournament_grouping} (a), we choose the documents by stagewise selection ($N_1\rightarrow N_2 \rightarrow \cdots \rightarrow N_{K-1} \rightarrow N_K$).
-In the $k$-th selection stage ($k \in \{1, 2, \cdots K-1\}$), the most top-$N_{k+1}$ relevant documents to the given query are selected from $N_k$ documents to next selection stage.
-After the $k$-th selection stage, the points of the $N_{k+1}$ selected documents are added by 1 to $k$.
-And the points of $N_{k}-N_{k+1}$ documents that are not selected are still $k-1$.
-In this way, after a full round of tournament, all candidate documents can get the corresponding points $P_{T_r}$ which is expressed as Table \ref{points}.
-In our experiments, the number of candidate documents is 100, and the specific points of all 100 documents after one tournament are shown in Table \ref{specific points} in Appendix \ref{hyperparameters}.
+In the $k$-th selection stage ($k \in \{1, 2, \cdots K-1\}$), the top-$N_{k+1}$ documents to the given query are selected from $N_k$ documents to next selection stage.
+We add 1 point to each document whenever it is selected to advance to the next stage.
+In this way, after a full round of tournament, all candidate documents can get the corresponding points.
+As shown in Figure \ref{tournament_grouping} (a) and Table \ref{points}, the $N_k - N_{k+1}$ documents that have qualified for the $k$-th stage but fails to advance will get $k-1$ points.
+As a special case, the $N_k$ most relevant documents that champion in the $K$-stage tournament will get $K-1$ points.
+We denote the points vector obtained in the $r$-th round of the tournaments as $P_{T_r}$.

-The parameter $r$ of $P_{T_r}$ represents the $r$-th round of tournaments.
-As shown in Figure \ref{multi_filtrations}, $R$ rounds of tournaments can be performed in parallel, so we have $r \in \{ 1, 2, \cdots, R \} $.